Oncostat/grstat/tests/testthat/_snaps/ae-tables.md

       # A tibble: 18 x 4
          .id           label                                   variable       `All patients`
          <fct>         <fct>                                   <fct>          <chr>
-       1 max_grade     "Patient maximum AE grade"              No declared AE 8 (4%)
+       1 max_grade     "Patient maximum AE grade"              No AE reported 8 (4%)
        2 max_grade     "Patient maximum AE grade"              Grade 1        38 (19%)
        3 max_grade     "Patient maximum AE grade"              Grade 2        62 (31%)
        4 max_grade     "Patient maximum AE grade"              Grade 3        54 (27%)
        5 max_grade     "Patient maximum AE grade"              Grade 4        34 (17%)
        6 max_grade     "Patient maximum AE grade"              Grade 5        4 (2%)
-       7 any_grade_sup "Patient had at least one AE of grade"  No declared AE 8 (4%)
+       7 any_grade_sup "Patient had at least one AE of grade"  No AE reported 8 (4%)
        8 any_grade_sup "Patient had at least one AE of grade"  Grade ≥ 1      192 (96%)
        9 any_grade_sup "Patient had at least one AE of grade"  Grade ≥ 2      154 (77%)
       10 any_grade_sup "Patient had at least one AE of grade"  Grade ≥ 3      92 (46%)
       11 any_grade_sup "Patient had at least one AE of grade"  Grade ≥ 4      38 (19%)
       12 any_grade_sup "Patient had at least one AE of grade"  Grade = 5      4 (2%)
-      13 any_grade_eq  "Patient had at least one AE of grade " No declared AE 8 (4%)
+      13 any_grade_eq  "Patient had at least one AE of grade " No AE reported 8 (4%)
       14 any_grade_eq  "Patient had at least one AE of grade " Grade 1        164 (82%)
       15 any_grade_eq  "Patient had at least one AE of grade " Grade 2        110 (55%)
       16 any_grade_eq  "Patient had at least one AE of grade " Grade 3        62 (31%)